Q: Where are you from?

 Q: Do you have any hobbies outside of work?

 A: Skiing, Hiking, Baseball, Music, Beach Days.
 I also love involving our kids in our hobbies and seeing them enjoy the same things my wife and I love to do.

 A: Tough one, I listen to so many varieties of music, bands I listen too are Phish, Grateful Dead, Decemberists, Mumford & Sons, and Death Cab For Cutie to name a few.
 As for individual music artists I would say Bob Marley, Neil Young, Paul Simon, and Jose Gonzalez.
 Honestly, my music list would be so long if I kept going.

 Q: If you could live in a TV show, book, or movie, which one would you pick?

 A: Last Alaskans TV show, they live out in the bush and have no contact with anyone, total freedom.
 Or Star Wars, of course as a Jedi.

 Q: If you could hang out with anyone for a day, alive or dead, who would it be and why?

 A: I’d like to spend a day with the artist Andy Goldsworthy, he creates artwork out of natural objects in nature, he is truly amazing and so creative in a different way!
-For someone who has passed away, I would say my aunt Lisa who died young about 11 years ago, she was such a good soul and I am sad she never met my children, I know they would have really loved each other, but I also know she is here in spirit.
+For someone who has passed away, I would say my aunt Lisa who died young in 2004, she was such a good soul and I am sad she never met my children, I know they would have really loved each other, but I also know she is here in spirit.

 As a 1998 graduate of Rochester Institute of Technology, Josh earned a Bachelor of Fine Arts in Graphic Design and an Associate of Applied Science in Illustration, both with high honors.
 He was also the recipient of RIT’s Hans Barschel Award for Academic & Creative Excellence which is given to one Graphic Design major each year.